b-crawl/bcrawl/README.md

   - v1.13.4: TSO gives ammo gifts.
   - v1.13.4: Gozag shop costs don't increase with number.
 Instead, shop and potion costs increase with time taken.
   - v1.13.5: Fedhas no longer gives piety for kills by oklobs or mushrooms.
-  - v1.14: Hepliaklqana's Transference ability costs much less piety.
+  - v1.14: Hepliaklqana's Transference ability costs much less piety, but doesn't gain the effect of draining enemies.
   - v1.14: Hepliaklqana's Knight ancestor's first level gets a war axe of flaming instead of a flail.
   - v1.14: Hepliaklqana's Idealise ability is replaced by Incarnate, which gives +20% max HP, healing and/or mana, and increases some skills to at least your Invocations skill.
 Knights give HP, Fighting, Armour, Shields, and Axes; Battlemages give HP, MP, Conjurations, Earth Magic, Fire Magic, and Staves; Hexers give MP, Spellcasting, Hexes, Charms, and Evocations.